Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-locale/README.md

 ```
 group:
+  enabled: false # indicates whether to run Arkouda as a specified user with corresponding group
-  name: # name of group user needs to be a member of to execute host commands
+  name: # name of group user needs to configured for to execute host commands
-  gid: # gid of group user needs to be a member of to execute host commands
+  gid: # gid of group user needs to configured for to execute host commands
 ```

 ### secrets